Paige Peterson

 Peterson sits on the board of directors of the National Council on U.S.-Arab Relations.
+She is the Director of Marketing at Hadley General Contractors.
 She is an Author and Artist in Residency at Literacy Partners.
 She is the Chief Consultant for Growth and Development at the Attitudinal Healing International organization.
-Peterson served as the Executive Vice President with the Ben Barnes Group.
+Peterson served as the executive vice president with the Ben Barnes Group.
 In 2015, she was an artist and author in residence at Dhahran Ahiliyya Schools in the Eastern Province of Saudi Arabia.
+Peterson appeared on the podcast The Pathway to Peak Performance in August 2025.